cartheur/M6x09-I-SBC/6309-cross/README.md

 ## An Assembler for the 6x09 CPU

 A cross-assembler for hosts running Debian Linux.
 The assembler was developed and tested on a an AMD x64 with debian 11.
-Using no specific options of the host system, it should run on any computer with a GCC C-compiler
+Using no specific options of the host system, it should run on any computer with a GNU C-compiler

-This assembler is a Cross-Assembler, it is run on a host system, but produces code for target machines running a Motorola 6809 or a Hitachi 6309 CPU. these CPUs were widely used on the Thomson MO and TO series, Dragon 32/64, Commodore Super PET and Tandy CoCo.
+This assembler is a Cross-Assembler, it is run on a host system, but produces code for target machines running a Motorola 6809 or a Hitachi 6309 CPU.
+These were widely used on the Thomson MO and TO series, Dragon 32/64, Commodore Super PET, and Tandy CoCo.

 ### Compiling

-If your compiler is `gcc`, compile with:
+If the compiler is `gcc`, compile with:

 `gcc -o bs9 bs9.c`

-If you have GNU make and sudo installed, you may also use these lines to install the binary to `/usr/local/bin`:
+If GNU `make` and `su` is installed, use these lines to install the binary to `/usr/local/bin`:

 `make`
 `su`